The University of Hull2015 League Table Ranking 66

 - Hull and Scarborough have good transport links; there are eight direct trains a day from Hull to London.

-- Visit the website for more about entry requirements at the University of Hull.
+- Visit our website for more about entry requirements at the University of Hull.

 - Free elective modules allow students to acquire credit in a subject outside of their degree.

-- Ranked joint 16th in the 2012 National Student Survey (out of mainstream, English HEIs).
+Ranked joint 10th in the 2013 National Student Survey (out of mainstream, English higher education institutions).

-- Please email email@example.com or visit the website for information on the disability service at the University of Hull.
+- Please email firstname.lastname@example.org or visit our website for information on the disability service at the University of Hull.

 - Oscar-winning director Anthony Minghella.